Pierre Koffmann

 He arrived in England in the early 1970s, a young man of 22, taking up a position at Michel and Albert Roux’s Le Gavroche in London.
 Within six months he was sous chef and soon after was appointed as head chef of their new Waterside Inn at Bray.
 He remembers his time there fondly, particularly their philosophy of hospitality.
 At the Inn he was free to cook the food he wanted, and during his five years there he helped them achieve two Michelin stars.

-This taste of the kitchen had reminded Pierre Koffmann of the life he once loved, and in 2010 he returned to The Berkeley Hotel to open Koffmann’s with his new partner (now wife) Claire Harrison.
-No longer chasing Michelin stars, he is instead cooking the Gascon food of his childhood, the kind of food he likes to eat, though his emblematic dishes are still in evidence.
+This taste of the kitchen had reminded Pierre of the life he once loved, and in 2010 he returned to The Berkeley Hotel to open Koffmann’s with his wife Claire Harrison.
+He cooked the Gascon food of his childhood, with his emblematic dishes still in evidence.
 His Pistachio soufflé with pistachio ice cream, for example – delicately textured, perfectly executed, beautifully balanced.
 Also his Oeuf à la neige – a classic French sweet with lightly poached meringue, crème Anglaise and dark, golden caramel.
 And, of course, the pig’s trotters and beef cheeks too.